 Find out the CMS features that publishers require to manage an online publishing business.
 Download a FREE copy of 7 Ways Haven Wordpress Goes Beyond Wordpress, and discover the features all publishers should have access to for a bigger audience, greater revenue, and higher profits.

-Your email management system should not just be a Tier 1 system with great delivery rates, it needs to be able to perform marketing automation with targeted list segments.
+Your email management system should not just be a Tier 1 system with high-end deliverability services, it needs to be able to perform marketing automation with targeted list segments.
 When you want to promote an all-access library, for example, you wouldn’t promote to people who already have it.
 You’d send something different and your system should know the difference.

 This part is a no-brainer, and is also known as a fulfillment system.
 Some basic requirements include continuity billing with different frequencies and terms, quarterly and annual subscriptions, and the ability to handle step-up pricing on a programmatic basis so that a subscriber can come in at a low-price offer and renew at a higher price later.